DesktopECHO/Pi-Hole-for-WSL1/README.md

 # PH4WSL1.cmd (Pi-hole for Windows)

-**This script performs an automated install of Pi-hole 5.x on Windows 10 (version 1809 and newer) or Windows Server 2019 (Core and Standard) -- No Linux, Container, or Virtualization expertise required.**
+**This install script performs an automated install of Pi-hole 5.x on Windows 10 (version 1809 and newer) or Windows Server 2019 (Core and Standard) - No Linux, Container, or Virtualization expertise required.**

+**Pi-hole for Windows uses a fraction of system resources when compared with other solutions, and can run on older CPU's without VT support or on a VPS that doesn't pass-through virtualization support - Even an old machine with 1 CPU core and 1GB of RAM will work.**

+**You can use this to block ads on your entire network but real/dedicated hardware may be a better idea in that situation.
+Its primary use case is for ad-blocking on-the-go instead of managing a HOSTS file on your laptop, to research/block OS telemetry messages, or to have a look at Pi-hole's feature set before committing to a hardware purchase.**

-Copy [PH4WSL1.cmd](https://github.com/DesktopECHO/Pi-Hole-for-WSL1/raw/master/PH4WSL1.cmd) to your computer and "Run as Administrator."
+**INSTRUCTIONS:** Copy [**PH4WSL1.cmd**](https://github.com/DesktopECHO/Pi-Hole-for-WSL1/raw/master/PH4WSL1.cmd) to your computer, right click the file and select "Run as Administrator."

-Ubuntu download and configuration completes in 5-20 minutes, depending on hardware.
+The Ubuntu download and configuration steps complete in 5-20 minutes, depending on your hardware.
+The script will:

-* Enables WSL1 and downloads Ubuntu 20.04 from Microsoft
+* Enable WSL1 and download Ubuntu 20.04 from Microsoft

+* Install and Configure the distro

-* Installs and Configures distro, downloads and executes Pi-hole installer
+* Download and execute the latest Pi-hole installer

-* Creates a  **/etc/pihole/setupVars.conf** file for an automated install
+* Create a  **/etc/pihole/setupVars.conf** file for an automated install

-* Patches Pi-hole installer to use **netstat.exe** instead of **lsof**
+* Patche Pi-hole installer to use **netstat.exe** instead of **lsof**

-* Adds exceptions to Windows Firewall for DNS and Pi-hole admin page
+* Add exceptions to Windows Firewall for DNS and the Pi-hole admin page

 * Includes a Scheduled Task **Pi-hole Launcher.cmd** to allow auto-start at boot, before logon.
 Edit the task, under *General* tab check **Run whether user is logged on or not** and **Hidden** and (if needed) in the *Conditions* tab uncheck **Start the task only if the computer is on AC power**